ox7f/ox7f.github.io/_posts/2021-05-01-armageddon.md

 Drupal < 8.6.10 / < 8.5.11 - REST Module Remote Code Execution                                                           | php/webapps/46452.txt
 ```
 # Exploitation
-After trying out some stuff the only think working for me was this _metasploit_ module `exploit/unix/webapp/drupal_drupalgeddon2 - Drupal Drupalgeddon 2 Forms API Property Injection`.
+After trying out some stuff the only thing working for me was this _metasploit_ module `exploit/unix/webapp/drupal_drupalgeddon2 - Drupal Drupalgeddon 2 Forms API Property Injection`.

-We need to set _RHOSTS_ to the armageddon machines IP (10.10.10.233) and change the _LHOST_ to our IP.
+We need to set _RHOSTS_ to the armageddon machines IP (10.10.10.233) and change the _LHOST_ to our local machine IP.
 After running the exploit, we get a shell with the user `apache`.

+## Drupalgeddon 2
+Drupalgeddon 2.0 is an alias for Drupal vulnerability `SA-CORE-2018-002`.
+It is associated with `CVE_2018-7600`, a remote code execution vulnerability found in several variants of Drupal, including 8.5 prior to 8.5.1, 7.x prior to 7.58 and all version of Drupal 6.

+The Drupal exploit occurs via a specially crafted HTTP POST request sent to a Drupal default /user/register page, allowing the attacker to perform unauthenticated remote code execution.

+You can find a more detailed explanation in this great [article](https://research.checkpoint.com/2018/uncovering-drupalgeddon-2/).
 # Lateral movement
 If we look at the files with `ls -alt`, we see a `.gitignore` that contains:
 ``` bash